saumy007/Unity-MQTT-Odometry-Package/README.md

 Install the APK on meta quest through adb

+Use Cases
+Use Case 1: Real-Time VR Odometry Streaming for Robotics & Digital Twin Systems

+Description:
+The Meta Quest MQTT Odometry Publisher application enables real-time streaming of headset pose and odometry data from Meta Quest 2/3 to external systems over MQTT.
+This allows robotics, simulation, and digital twin platforms running on Linux to receive continuous, low-latency 6-DoF pose data without requiring physical sensors or complex motion-capture setups.

+Workflow:

+Meta Quest headset captures head position and orientation in Unity.

+Odometry data is converted into a standardized JSON format.

+Data is published to an MQTT broker running on a Linux machine.

+Robotics or simulation systems subscribe to the MQTT topic (test) and consume the data.

+Applications:

+Head or camera pose control in humanoid or mobile robots

+Human-in-the-loop control for digital twins (e.g., Isaac Sim, Gazebo)

+Validation and testing of robot perception and navigation pipelines

+Simulation-based testing without deploying physical hardware

+Key Benefit:
+Provides a lightweight, flexible, and network-agnostic way to stream XR pose data into robotics and simulation environments.

+Use Case 2: Network-Independent Deployment for Rapid Testing & Field Experiments

+Description:
+The application eliminates the need to rebuild and redeploy the Meta Quest APK whenever the MQTT broker IP changes.
+By allowing users to enter the broker IP directly in the Quest UI, the system supports dynamic network environments such as mobile hotspots and temporary test setups.

+Workflow:

+Linux machine and Meta Quest connect to a shared Wi-Fi network (e.g., phone hotspot).

+User enters the current broker IP address in the Quest application UI.

+The application connects to the MQTT broker and starts publishing odometry data.

+Network changes (e.g., hotspot IP change) require only updating the IP in the UI—no APK rebuild needed.

+Applications:

+Rapid prototyping and testing in labs, workshops, or demo environments

+Field testing where network configurations change frequently

+Developer and QA testing without repeated APK builds

+Multi-location experiments using different broker machines

 `sudo apt install adb
 adb devices #check devices
 adb install "name of your apk".apk`